Tonetfal/JKPS/README.md

 To change how the program looks press Ctrl + A to open graphical menu.

-If you want to use other font or image for anything, then you have to provide it.
+If you want to use other font or image for anything, then you have to provide it and its name in the config.

-If you want to change anything in the config, that is generated in the same directory where the program is, then you must put one space between colon and the rest of the data.
+The config is generated in the same directory where the program is.

+To change anything in the config you must put one space between colon and the rest of the data.
 If this data are some numbers or keys, they must be separated with a comma without any extra space between.
 If it is a path to a texture or font, it must be written without any quotes, and must include the extension, such as png, jpg etc.

-To know what keys and buttons can be written in the config check this [link](https://gist.github.com/JekiTheMonkey/c40b346907ca0e3e8127f4fb0b5af1d5).

 Entire explanation of the config you can find [here](https://gist.github.com/JekiTheMonkey/06c7b7dc0401729c2574a04442b19225).